kathylopez97/Convention-Planner/README.md

 The User will be able to create and save new events.
 When logged in, you can view all events that have been created.

-The motivations from The Fakes  was to create a web-applications for users create seek organized data planner to see what kind of conventions are showcasing globally among user interests.
+The motivations from The Fakes was to create a web-applications for Users to use a structured data planner to see what kind of conventions are showcasing globally among user interests.

 Please enjoy our app!
 Thank you.